Robert M. Kimmitt: Later career

 Kimmitt was a managing director of Lehman Brothers from 1993 to 1997.
 He was a partner at Wilmer, Cutler & Pickering from 1997 to 2000.
 Kimmitt was Vice Chairman and President of Commerce One, a software company headquartered in the San Francisco Bay area.
 Robert Kimmitt was Chairman of the International Advisory Council of Time Warner, where he had served from July 2001 to February 2005 as Executive Vice President, Global Public Policy.
 From March through August 2005, he was also Senior International Counsel in the law firm of Wilmer Cutler Pickering Hale and Dorr.

-Ambassador Kimmitt was Chairman of the CIA External Advisory Board from 2017-2021, Chairman of the State Department Foreign Affairs Policy Board from 2019-2021, and a member of the National Security Council Leadership Initiative from 2020-2021.
+Ambassador Kimmitt was Chairman of the CIA External Advisory Board from 2017 to 2021, Chairman of the State Department Foreign Affairs Policy Board from 2019 to 2021, and a member of the National Security Council Leadership Initiative from 2020 to 2021.
 During 1997 Kimmitt was a member of the National Defense Panel.
 From 1998 to 2005, he was a member of the Director of Central Intelligence's National Security Advisory Panel.
 He also served as a member of the Panel of Arbitrators of the World Bank's International Centre for the Settlement of Investment Disputes.
 Kimmitt is also a recipient of the CIA Director's Award.

 In May 2007, he was mentioned in media reports as among the top candidates to be named president of the World Bank, a position ultimately filled by Robert Zoellick.
-Kimmitt was the independent chairman of the Deloitte Center for Cross-Border Investment from 2009–2012, and currently is Senior International Counsel at the WilmerHale law firm.
+Kimmitt was the independent chairman of the Deloitte Center for Cross-Border Investment from 2009 to 2012, and currently is Senior International Counsel at the WilmerHale law firm.